Mattoni 1873: History

 In 1867, Heinrich Mattoni (1830–1910), an Italian-Czech native of Karlovy Vary, began bottling mineral water abundant to the region and selling it.
 In 1873, he took over mineral water production at the small spa town of Kyselka, in the Karlovy Vary Region of Bohemia.
 Mattoni expanded the operation by building a modern bottling plant and establishing distribution infrastructure to supply his product to spa guests in Kyselka and throughout the region.
 In the 1880s, the Mattoni brand ranked among the best known in Europe.
 In 1910, they exported ten million bottles to other countries.

 Since 1994, the company belongs to the Italian business family Pasquale.

 Brands

 By 2023, the company sold 56 brands of drinks and snacks, including its flagship Mattoni brand of mineral and flavoured waters, as well as the brands Aquila, Magnesia, Poděbradka, Dobrá voda, and Hanácká kyselka.
 The company's portfolio also includes the Hungarian Szentkirályi and Theodora mineral waters, the Austrian Waldquelle, and the Serbian Knjaz Miloš.

-Since 2018, Mattoni holds an exclusive license to produce and distribute PepsiCo beverages in the Czech Republic, Slovakia, Bulgaria, Austria, Serbia, and Montenegro.
+Since 2018, Mattoni holds an exclusive license to produce and distribute PepsiCo beverages in the Czech Republic, Slovakia, Bulgaria, Austria, Hungary, and Serbia.